6. Riding the Wave in Silicon Valley

 I won the jackpot when Marla agreed to marry me in Newport Beach in 1991.
 We moved north to ROLM’s headquarters in Santa Clara where we planted our roots, raised two children (Marisa and Matthew), and began to call Mountain View home, leaving behind the warm beaches of southern California.

-Selling a ROLM Computerized Branch Exchange (CBX) required technical sales support.
-I was in the right place at the right time, and after twelve months of training classes, I was a fully seasoned ROLM systems engineer.
+Selling a ROLM Computerized Branch Exchange (CBX) required a great deal of technical sales support.
+My timing was perfect to gain entry into a program where I received twelve months of technical training classes to become certified as a ROLM systems engineer.
 It was an exciting time to be on the leading edge of a Silicon Valley company like ROLM.
+I was in classes as much as I was on the job.

 I immediately took to ROLM’s CEO, Ken Oshman, and his philosophy of “GPW” (Great Place To Work).
-In-between training classes and field sales calls, I was back on the tennis courts or taking time out for a jacuzzi or steam bath at work.
-The ROLM campus included recreation facilities that rivaled CH; they were even featured on CBS 60 Minutes.
-It really was a great place to work!
+In-between training classes and field sales calls, I was back on the tennis courts or taking time out for a jacuzzi or steam bath during breaks at work.
+The ROLM campus featured recreation facilities that rivaled CHRC; they were even featured on CBS 60 Minutes because of it.
+It truly was a great place to work!

-Marla and I were both enjoying the excitement of our jobs at ROLM, but realized there was not much free time to go hang out at the beach.
+Marla and I were both enjoying the excitement of our jobs at ROLM, but were also starting to realize that there was not much free time to hang out at the beach like we were used to in southern California.
 Silicon Valley was emerging as the global center of innovation for computer technology, so it seemed reasonable that work became the priority.
 The computer was entering our lives in ways we never could have anticipated in the 1970s.
-Dr. Rockwood’s leisure society was in jeopardy.
+If I read this wave correctly, Dr. Rockwood’s leisure society was seeming to be in jeopardy.

 The information revolution explosion which soon followed happened so quickly that nobody had time to study the potential dangers that came with it.
 Alvin Toffler wrote about this in his book Future Shock (1970), arguing that that the information overload to come would overwhelm society and result in a “future shock” because of our inability to handle it all.
 The more I saw of Silicon Valley, the more I believed he was on to something.
 There was a wave coming and it was big.